 However, for 2022, Revenue has agreed to allow a completed Form 8-3-6 (signed and stamped by the relevant Tax Authority) received by IBIE before 31 December 2022, to be used to reclaim WHT applied in 2022.
 This means that if IBIE received a completed form from you on or before 31 December 2022 and WHT was applied to your account from January – December 2022, IBIE will refund all or part of that WHT, depending on Ireland’s arrangements with your tax jurisdiction.

-If you did not provide a Form 8-3-6 before 31 December 2022 or, if you provided a Form 8-3-6 but it was incomplete (for example by not being stamped by your local tax authority), you must separately apply for a full or partial reclaim of WHT paid in 2022.
-As noted above, IBIE is awaiting details from the Irish Revenue Authority on the process eligible clients can follow to make these reclaims.
+If you did not provide a Form 8-3-6 before 31 December 2022 or, if you provided a Form 8-3-6 but it was incomplete (for example by not being stamped by your local tax authority), you must separately apply for a full or partial reclaim of WHT paid in 2022 and 2023.
+Further details on the reclaim process may be found in an article titled Irish Tax Withholding Reclaim Process.
+For your convenience, the full article may be viewed here.

 How long does a completed Form 8-3-6 remain valid for?